openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 Step 3: Select a problem.

-EdX Insights provides aggregated data for each selection that you make.
+EdX Insights provides data for each selection that you make.

 ==================================
 Step 1: Select an Assignment Type